James Madison Dukes football: Curt Cignetti era (2019–2023)

-On December 14, 2018, it was announced that former Elon football head coach Curt Cignetti would be the 8th head coach of James Madisons football program.
+On December 14, 2018, it was announced that former Elon football head coach Curt Cignetti would be the 8th head coach of James Madison's football program.

 The Dukes entered the 2019 season with 19 starters returning and a preseason ranking of #1 but not a consensus #1 as NDSU once again entered the season at #1 throughout most FCS polls.